On non-elliptic symplectic manifolds: -Hodge theory on the universal covering of closed symplectic manifolds

-We can define the analytic $p$-th $L^2$-Betti number by the von Neumann dimension of the finitely generated Hilbert $\G$-module $\mathcal{H}^p_{(2)} (\ti M^{2n})$, see Murray and von Neumann \cite{MN}, Atiyah \cite{At}, Pansu \cite{Pan} and Shubin \cite{Shu}.
+We can define the analytic $p$-th $L^2$-Betti number by the von Neumann dimension of the finitely generated Hilbert $\G$-module $\mathcal{H}^p_{(2)} (\ti M^{2n})$, see F. J. Murray and J. von Neumann \cite{MN}, M. Atiyah \cite{At}, P. Pansu \cite{Pan} and M. Shubin \cite{Shu}.

 Recall that a Hilbert space $\mathcal{H}$ with a unitary action of a discrete group $\G$ is called a {\it $\G$-module\/} if $\mathcal{H}$ is isomorphic to a $\G$-invariant subspace in the space of $L^2$-functions on $\G$ with values in some Hilbert space $\mathcal{H}$.
 To each $\G$-module $\mathcal{H}$, one assigns the von Neumann dimension, also called the $\G$-dimension, $\dim_\G \mathcal{H} \in [0,+\infty]$, which is a nonnegative real number or $+\infty$.
-The precise definition is not important for the moment, but the following properties convey the idea of $\dim_\G \mathcal{H}$ as some kind of size of the ``quotient space" $\mathcal{H}/\G$ (see Pansu \cite{Pan}):
+The precise definition is not important for the moment, but the following properties convey the idea of $\dim_\G \mathcal{H}$ as some kind of size of the ``quotient space" $\mathcal{H}/\G$ (see P. Pansu \cite{Pan}):

 \ben \item $\dim_\G \mathcal{H}\geq 0$, and $\dim_\G \mathcal{H}=0$ if and only if $\mathcal{H}=0$. \item If $\G$ is a finite group, then $\dim_\G \mathcal{H} =\dim\mathcal{H} /|\G|$. \item If $\mathcal{H}_0$ is isomorphic to a dense subspace of $\mathcal{H}$, then $\dim_\G \mathcal{H}_0 =\dim_\G \mathcal{H}$. \item $\dim_\G \mathcal{H}$ is additive in the following sense.
 Given an exact sequence of Hilbert $\G$-modules